WasayAbid/IDS-Accuracy-Improved/README.md

 ## Dataset

-We used the KDD Cup 1999 dataset, specifically `kdd_train` and `kdd_test`.
+We used the  NSL-KDD dataset, specifically `kdd_train` and `kdd_test`.
 [Optional: *Very brief* description - e.g., "Network intrusion detection dataset, with 41 features."]
 Original research:

 [**Insert Citation for the Original Research Paper Here**]